jeffory/Wolfcms-Gallery/README.md

 What is broken
 ---------------
-Most of the code is currently untested.
+Most of the code is currently untested, **frontend views are broken under 0.7.7**.
 I will endevour to create some useful unit tests in my spare time.

 Currently when you modify the schema of an item or category the GalleryController needs to have it's queries updated to include or exclude the new fields otherwise the items or categories won't be fetched and most pages will be just blank.
 Please check issues as well for more problems.